bcgov/BC-Policy-Framework-For-GitHub/README.md

 - GitHub
 - open source
 - code repo repository
-- zero trust
+- license
 - application development
-- license
+- guidelines
 ---
 #BC Policy Framework For GitHub repositories
 <a rel="Delivery" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." style="border-width:0" src="https://assets.bcdevexchange.org/images/badges/delivery.svg" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." /></a>